diyachetak/e-payana/_posts/2023-05-10-Postpartum-Care.md

 Hang on.
 My husband interrupts “Sushma, he is refusing to wear the diaper”.
 And, the fun continues!

 Before I go, I would like to thank doulas and midwives for all their help and support.
 I still reach out to them on any questions I run into.
 They gladly help me out.

+By the way, have you heard of "Closing bone ritual"?
+Stay tuned for my next blog.

 **References:**